-At Sebastiano’s Italian Restaurant, we have seven vitello (veal) dishes on our menu: Tetrazzini, Parmigiana, Cordonblue, Piccata, Marsala, Saltimbocca, and Francese.
+At Sebastiano’s Italian Restaurant, we have seven Vitello (veal) dishes on our menu: Tetrazzini, Parmigiana, Cordonblue, Piccata, Marsala, Saltimbocca, and Francese.
 That’s a lot of veal variety!
 Here is a little bit about each one.

 Veal Tetrazzini: Tetrazzini is an Italian-American pasta dish named after an opera singer.
-Luisa Tetrazzini lived at the Palace Hotel in San Francisco, where chef Ernest Arbogast would make her her favorite dish of pasta with diced turkey, mushrooms, cream, and Parmesan.
+Luisa Tetrazzini lived at the Palace Hotel in San Francisco, where chef Ernest Arbogast would make her favorite dish of pasta with diced turkey, mushrooms, cream, and Parmesan.
 Sebastiano’s bakes our Veal Tetrazzini in a casserole dish, and our pasta of choice is fettuccine.

 Veal Parmigiana: Parmigiana is a traditional Southern Italian dish beloved in Sicily and Campania.
 In this dish, the cotoletta is layered with Parmesan cheese and tomato sauce.